| Date | Name | City | Province | Licensed | Victims | Deaths | Injuries | Suicide | Firearms | OIC Impact |

 Classification: reported

-On July 22, 2018, a mass shooting occurred in the Greektown neighborhood of Toronto, Ontario, Canada.
-Faisal Hussain, a 29-year-old man, killed two people and wounded 13 others using a .40-caliber handgun before being shot and killed by police in a shootout.
+Incident Summary: On July 22, 2018, Faisal Hussain, a 29-year-old man, carried out a mass shooting in the Danforth neighborhood of Toronto, Ontario, Canada, killing two people and injuring 13 others.
+He used a stolen 40-calibre Smith & Wesson handgun and was shot and killed by police in a shootout.

 Well-Supported Details: